 You use that aforementioned paella pan on the grill for this one-pot feast.
 Shrimp and mussels swim among the saffron-scented rice moistened by tomatoes, and chorizo and chicken really make it savory.
 Get our Grilled Paella Mixta recipe.

 Santo Tomas Bomba Rice (2.2 pounds), $12.25 from Amazon

 This short-grain Spanish rice absorbs huge amounts of liquid, becomes super creamy, and won't stick together.
 Bomba is the type of rice, so look for other brands of it in local stores.

-These gorgeous cookies will be quite a surprise if you keep them hidden and whip them out an hour or so after most people have finished their paella.
-The shortbread is dusted with powdered sugar and filled with creamy dulce de leche.
+These gorgeous cookies may be the most sophisticated (and delicious) sandwich cookies around.
+The tender shortbread is dusted with powdered sugar and filled with creamy dulce de leche.
 Get our Alfajores recipe.

 What a combination: roasted, in-season white peaches and the creamy, caramelized milk threaded throughout fluffy blocks of bread.
-It’s a fantastic dessert with vanilla ice cream or fresh whipped cream, but the leftovers happen to make a great breakfast.
+It’s a fantastic dessert with vanilla ice cream or fresh whipped cream, but the leftovers happen to make a great breakfast, so it might be even better if you don’t have a crowd.
 Get our Roasted Peach and Dulce de Leche Bread Pudding recipe.

 Related Video: How to Make Grilled Paella